sveltejs/rfcs/text/0000-targeted-slots.md

 In **Forward Directive** they propose a complex system of attribute exceptions.
 With Targeted Slots, you can freely place attributes in separate named slots.
-This will completely replace this complicated exclusion system.
+This will completely replace this complicated exceptions system.

 ```svelte